lingtalfi/Light_EasyRoute/README.md

 # --------------------------------------
 # hooks
 # --------------------------------------
-$initializer.methods.setInitializers.initializers:
+$initializer.methods_collection:
+    -
+        method: registerInitializer
+        args:
-    - @service(easy_route)
+            initializer: @service(easy_route)

+```

 See the conception notes for more details.

-```